abpframework/abp/docs/en/Blog-Posts/2022-11-14 v7_0_Preview/POST.md

 ### Others

-* Project Dependencies removed from the Administration Service for Microservice Pro Template.
-* CMS Kit - Contact Feature allows multiple(named) contact forms with this version.
+* CMS Kit - Contact Feature allows multiple (named) contact forms with this version.
 Now, you can add different contact forms on different pages (with different settings).

 ## Community News

 ### New ABP Community Posts

-* [gdlcf88](https://github.com/gdlcf88) has created a new community article.
+* [gdlcf88](https://github.com/gdlcf88) has created a new community article, titled "Use Stepping To Perform Atomic Multi-Step Operations".
 You can read it 👉 [here](https://community.abp.io/posts/use-stepping-to-perform-atomic-multistep-operations-4kqu8ewp).
-* [GDUnit](https://community.abp.io/members/GDUnit) has created her/his first ABP community article that shows multi-tenant subdomain resolution in blazor applications.
+* [GDUnit](https://community.abp.io/members/GDUnit) has created his first ABP community article that shows multi-tenant subdomain resolution in Blazor applications.
 You can read it 👉 [here](https://community.abp.io/posts/abp-blazor-multitenant-subdomain-resolution-c1x4un8x).
 * [EngincanV](https://twitter.com/EngincanVeske) has created a new community article to introduce the ABP's testing infrastructure.
 You can read it 👉 [here](https://community.abp.io/posts/testing-in-abp-framework-with-examples-3w29v6ce).
 * [Alper Ebicoglu](https://twitter.com/alperebicoglu) has created a new community article to show "How to upgrade an existing project to .NET7".
 You can read it 👉 [here](https://community.abp.io/posts/upgrade-your-existing-projects-to-.net7-nmx6vm9m).
 * [Kirti Kulkarni](https://community.abp.io/members/kirtik) has created a new community article to show "How to integrate and enable the Chat Module in an ABP Commercial application".
 You can read it 👉 [here](https://community.abp.io/posts/integrating-and-enabling-the-chat-module-in-abp-commercial-vsci3ov2).

+We thank you to all the authors for contributing to the [ABP Community platform](https://community.abp.io/).

-### Volosoft Has Attended the .NET Conf 2022
+### We were in the .NET Conf 2022

 ![](dotnef-conf-2022.jpg)

+Microsoft has released .NET 7.0 and celebrated it with a 3-days international online conference.
 Halil İbrahim Kalkan, the lead developer of ABP Framework attended [.NET Conf 2022](https://www.dotnetconf.net/) on November 10, 2022.
 His topic was "Authorization in a Distributed / Microservice System".
-In this talk, he talked about permission-based authorization systems and its challenges.
+In this talk, he talked about permission-based authorization systems and its challenges in a distributed system.
 Then, gave solutions that are implemented in open source ABP Framework.

 You can watch his speech from 👉 [here](https://www.youtube.com/watch?v=DVqvRZ0w-7g).